Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

 \subsection{Theoretical Guarantees for \ouralg}

-In this section, we present two main theoretical results.
-First, we characterize the vulnerability of using standalone LLM agents for dueling bandits in Assumption~\ref{assump:1} and Theorem~\ref{thm:vulnerable_llm}.
-Then, we provide the theoretical guarantees of \ouralg in Theorem~\ref{thm:alg}, demonstrating its robustness and efficacy.
+In this section, we begin by identifying the vulnerability of using standalone LLM agents for dueling bandits in Theorem~\ref{thm:vulnerable_llm}.
+Then we provide the theoretical guarantees of \ouralg in Theorem~\ref{thm:alg} and ~\ref{thm:converse}, demonstrating its efficacy and convergence.

-\begin{assumption}[Worst-Case Behavior] Under the original prompt (see Figure~\ref{fig:original_prompt}), the worst-case behavior of an LLM agent in the dueling bandit setting is equivalent to a randomizer that selects actions uniformly at random. \end{assumption} \textbf{Vulnerability of Standalone LLM Agents.} Inspired by the adversarial corruptions framework introduced in \cite{hajiesmaili2020adversarial} for the classic MAB problem, we investigate the vulnerability of standalone LLM agents in the DB setting under adversarial prompts.
-We consider an attacker with a budget $\Phi(T)$ who employs the following strategy: whenever the LLM agent selects the optimal arm $b^*$ for comparison, the attacker manipulates the input prompt to the LLM to eliminate $b^*$ from the duel with probability $p$ (where $0 < p \leq 1$ is a constant), subject to the constraint of performing at most $\Phi(T)$ attacks over $T$ rounds.
-This adversarial strategy compels the LLM agent to select suboptimal arms, resulting in poor performance, as formalized in the following theorem with Assumption~\ref{assump:1}.

-\begin{theorem}[Vulnerability] For the dueling bandits problem with $K$ arms and time horizon $T$, there exists a preference structure and an attacker strategy with budget $\Phi(T)$, such that any standalone LLM agent, whose policy is represented by Eq.(\ref{eq:policy}) and whose worst-case behavior under the original prompt satisfying Assumption~\ref{assump:1}, will suffer an expected regret of $\Omega\left(\min\left\{\Phi(T), \frac{T}{K}\right\}\right)$. \end{theorem}
+\begin{theorem}[Vulnerability] For the dueling bandits problem with $K$ arms and time horizon $T$, there exists a preference structure and an attacker strategy with budget $\Phi(T)$, such that any standalone LLM agent, whose policy is represented by Eq.(\ref{eq:policy}) and whose worst-case behavior under the original prompt satisfying Assumption~\ref{assump:1}, will suffer an expected regret of $\Omega\left(\min\left\{\Phi(T), {T}/{K}\right\}\right)$. \end{theorem}

 The proof of Theorem~\ref{thm:vulnerable_llm} is provided in Appendix~\ref{app:theory}.
-The theorem underscores the suboptimality of standalone LLM agents in DB problems, particularly when input prompts are subjected to adversarial attacks.
-This vulnerability highlights the need for a more robust approach that harnesses the power of LLMs while offering theoretical guarantees under diverse prompting scenarios.
+This vulnerability highlights the need for a more robust approach to use in-context LLM agents while offering theoretical guarantees under diverse prompting scenarios.